jcundill/streeto/GettingStarted.md

 You are now all set.
 Hopefully you have a decent run ahead of you, so print off the map, lace up your trainers and give it a go.

+Be sure to read the caveats' section of the [Introduction](./Introduction.md#constraints-limitations-etc) for more information on the limitations of this software.

+Note: This software is still of a pre-release quality, so there may be bugs.
+If you find any, please let me know.

 [back](./index.md)